chloerobotics/chloebot/README.md

 ## What is this?

 Most AI research today is done by elite universities and corporate labs.
-The pursuit of science and creativity should be a viable project for any person, from any walk of life, who is excited by that feeling of mystery and building something that grows
+The pursuit of science and creativity should be a viable project for any person, from any walk of life, who is excited by that feeling of mystery and building something that grows. *chloe* is part educational tool, part research project

 *chloe* is an end to end neural network chatbot written in PyTorch based on the transformer.
 Accomplishing goals through conversation is a task we can all relate to, thus chatbots are an ideal agent through which to connect new research to our current understanding of AI and demonstrate how new research brings us closer to human level intelligence or not